Covid travel tests to be axed in England for double vaccinated

 Boris Johnson said the further relaxation of the travel rules was designed to show that the country was open to travellers and business.

-He did not confirm when the current rules would be scrapped, but ministers are set to meet later on Monday.
+He did not confirm when the rules would go but the Transport Secretary is set to make a statement later on Monday.

 Vaccinated travellers currently need to do a test within two days of arriving.